How did you feel when you were awarded a George Alexander Foundation scholarship?

 Do you have any plans for further study?

 When I finished year twelve in 2005 I had no intention of return to study or further education, I felt the class room was a place I didn’t thrive.
 So already it amazes me that I not only returned to study but that I completed my Nursing diploma with high grades and an amazing scholarship behind me.
-Currently my 32 year old husband is a first year carpenter so we are a little tied financially for the next four years but I am hoping in the future I will be able to go to one day go to university and become a Registered Nurse (Division 1).
+Currently my 32 year old husband is a first year carpenter so we are a little tied financially for the next four years but I am hoping in the future I will be able to go to university and become a Registered Nurse (Division 1).
 My “dream future goal” is to travel Australia working in remote and rural nursing.

 If you could say anything to George Alexander, what would it be?